jimbasler-pivotal/springkube/README.md

 **Let's recap:**

-- You learned the functions of readiness and liveness probes in Kubernetes and how to expose actuator health endpoints in Spring Boot that probes can check.
+- You learned the functions of readiness and liveness probes in Kubernetes and how to expose Spring Boot Actuator health endpoints that probes can check.
 - You built and executed a Docker image on your Ubuntu VM using Spring Boot Maven Plugin's build-image goal.
-- You created a deployment on a Kubernetes cluster with the REST service app and configured the readiness and liveness probes.
+- You created a deployment and service on a Kubernetes cluster with the REST service app and configured the readiness and liveness probes.

 Congratulations, you have completed LAB-X!